-Joseph K. Fairey II Endowed Scholarship: Scholarship will be awarded in the fall semester for one academic year.
+Joseph K. Fairey II Endowed Scholarship

+Scholarship will be awarded in the fall semester for one academic year.
 Preference will be given to needy, worthy individuals enrolled in the Automotive Technology program.
 Preference will be given to a second year student residing in Orangeburg or Calhoun County.
 The scholarship is to be used for tuition, books, and/or required supplies.
+Candidates must maintain a 2.5 cumulative GPA.
+Grades will be reviewed at the end of each academic term.

-Federal-Mogul Friction Products Endowed Scholarship: Scholarship will be awarded in the fall semester for one academic year.
+Federal-Mogul Friction Products Endowed Scholarship

+Scholarship will be awarded in the fall semester for one academic year.
 Students must reapply each year for the scholarship.
 Preference will be given to students enrolled in the Electronics Instrumentation Technology, Electronics Engineering Technology, or Industrial Electronics Technology programs.
+Students must maintain a cumulative GPA of 2.75 in order to keep the scholarship.
+Grades will be reviewed at the end of the fall semester.